pinaroncel/MNXB01-ProjectNPT/README.md

 # MNXB01-ProjectNPT
-MNXB01 Project Repo by Nikolei Pinar Tilde
+MNXB01 Project Repo by Nikolei, Pinar, and Tilde